stephanbcbauer/standards.catena-x.github.io/blog/2023-09-01-OfficeHours.md

 ### DevSecOps

 - QG 4 Checks are ongoing
-- Remark to the Checks and a friendly reminder always keep your Dependencies up to date and check them regularly see [TRG](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-01#dependency-file)
+- Remark to the QG Checks and a friendly reminder to always keep your Dependency file up to date on your release branch too (if available) and check them regularly see [TRG](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-01#dependency-file)

 ### Security